 Jason has represented clients in a wide array of industries, including the semiconductor, software, Internet, telecommunications, electronics, financial, insurance, sports and sporting goods, fashion, automotive, nutraceutical, and food and beverage industries, in IP litigation in federal courts in California, New York, Illinois, Texas, Pennsylvania, Nevada, North Carolina, the District of Columbia, Oregon, and Georgia, in state courts in California and New York, and in the International Trade Commission, and has participated in appeals before the U.S. Courts of Appeals for the Federal, Second, and Eleventh Circuits and the California Court of Appeals.

-Jason was selected for inclusion in Northern California Super Lawyers, Rising Stars edition in 2012 and 2013.
+Jason was selected for inclusion in Northern California Super Lawyers, Rising Stars edition, 2012-2014.

 - Cambro Manufacturing Co. v.
 Win-Holt Equipment Corp.
 (C.D.
 Cal.).
 Represented plaintiff in design patent infringement suit relating to restaurant and catering equipment.